-I do not often have to start an application on a remote machine that requires the use of the GUI, more widely in applications to launch and “turn” in background, but it can always happen.
+You not often have to start an application on a remote machine that requires the use of GUI, more widely in applications to launch and “turn” in background, but it can always happen.
 I'm thinking for example to those who use a computer as a multimedia station (with XBMC setup is very simple) or even just to experience.
-Suffice it to say that you can do, but it is necessary to direct the GUI application to a screen in particular. (more…)

 With today's article we complete the article in the 31 May concerning the Printing from Client to Server, no drivers whatsoever.
 Perhaps not everyone knows that LibreOffice and OpenOffice integrate between their packages some commands from flipping through the terminal.
 These commands are identical for all operating systems (you, for Windows) and produce the same results.
 Among these we see today is the syntax for convert any file type through terminal opened with LibreOffice / OpenOffice in PDF.
-The command for Linux is as follows: (more…)

 Some of you may remember Tilda, the handy application that the touch of a button showed the terminal in a configurable part of the screen.
 So I see on the official website hosted on sourceforge it seems that the project is stopped by the 2008.
 I wrote a brief guide on this application because I thought it although small, still useful and worthy of note.
-In the same spirit today I speak of “nautilus-terminal“: another small application that integrates the terminal window in nautilus.
-The steps to install it on Ubuntu are a few simple.
-First, add a PPA repository. (more…)
+In the same spirit today I speak of “nautilus-terminal“: another small application that integrates the terminal in a nautilus window.

 Wget is a download manager open source, included in major Linux distributions.
 It is a tool command line, of which there is a gui for Gnome (“wget“) and a gui for Windows (“wgetGUI“).
 Today we see some simple instruction, but for those who want to delve into the manual is always available from the terminal by typing “